 - Are your impairments severe?
 Social Security will rely on the medical evidence you provide with your application to determine whether your impairment (or combination of impairments) can be considered severe.
 To be approved for benefits, your impairment must be severe enough to interfere with your ability to perform daily work-related tasks.
 Physical limitations can include sitting, walking, lifting, or carrying objects, while mental limitations can include the inability to pay attention, understand complex directions, or interact with co-workers.

 - Is the combination of your impairments severe?
-If each of your medical conditions is not severe enough to qualify you for disability, you may be able to get benefits if the combination of your conditions causes significant impairment.
+If each of your multiple conditions is not severe enough to qualify you for disability, you may be able to get benefits if the combination of your conditions causes significant impairment.
 For instance, if you have an anxiety disorder and sleep apnea, you may suffer from chronic insomnia that can severely limit your working ability.
 In order to show the limitations and interactions of each of your impairments, you must send all of your medical records (including doctor’s opinions and summaries) to the Social Security Administration with your application.

 - Does your impairment meet or equal a Blue Book listing?
 Next, Social Security will determine whether your severe combination of impairments matches one of the disability listings in the SSA’s “Blue Book.”
 In some cases, Social Security may decide that multiple conditions that do not each qualify for benefits will “equal” a listing when taken in to consideration together.

 - Are you able to perform other work?
 Finally, Social Security will look at your ability to perform other work in order to make a determination as to whether you are disabled.